WillowWeng/learnportfolio/README.md

 **Operation and Test:**
 Created a comprehensive report and presentation covering:
-- Market entry strategies
+- Market Entry Strategies
-- Industry and regulatory risk assessments
+- Industry and Regulatory Risk Assessments
-- TAM/SAM/SOM market segmentation
+- TAM/SAM/SOM Market Segmentation
-- Multi-scenario revenue projections
+- Multi-scenario Financail Modeling

 **Result:**
 Identified key strategic differentiators under a cost-leadership approach, delivering actionable insights that directly contributed to the successful raise of $200K in Seed funding.